Apl0x/VALORANT_scoreboard_reader/README.md

 # VALORANT_scoreboard_reader
 Python tool using tesseract to OCR a screenshot of a valorant end game scoreboard and turn it into a csv file.

+Written by Alex 'Aplox' Porter (twitter.com/_Aplox).
+Huge thanks to Vladk0r (twitter.com/vladk0r_vlr) for pushing me to finally do this!

 This repository containts two files.

 1. File with the class and all of the functions (scoreboard_reader.py)